 One of the most critical phases of any software sales process is the product demo.
 If you allow us a cheap comparison, it’s like going to a date after you chatted on a dating app to meet the person in real life and discover them for the first time.
 During the initial outreach, you can sell your company and software in the exact way you want, but when it comes to demoing the product, you have to show that it matches exactly your promising sales speech to “seduce” your prospect.
 Take our word for it, you don’t want the “sales Tindtrap” etiquette.

 As a sales professional, you obviously did your homework to understand your client’s pains ahead of the demo, and aggregated as much information as you can during the discovery call.
-That said, when the demo is on the table, there are still plenty of traps standing between you and the prospect’s heart (and pocket).
+That said, when the sales demo is on the table, there are still plenty of traps standing between you and the prospect’s heart (and pocket).

 Worry not: we collected here a list of the mistakes you should avoid if you want to offer your product the demo it deserves - and close deals.

 Behold!
 Below are the seven deadly sins of B2B sales demo:

 Not customizing the hell out of the sales demo

 Potential clients have little patience for bullsh*t.
 They want to understand what is in it for them, quickly, and efficiently.
 You see where we’re going: Customization is key.
 The more your sales demo is tailored to your client’s needs, the higher the chances of getting them to understand how your product can benefit their company - and the lower the odds that the infamous goldfish-online-sales-attention-span will screw with your flow.

 In other words, the more you customize your demo, the better you sell.
-Ad break: With code-free demo editors like Walnut, you can personalize completely your demo without coding a single line.
+Ad break: With code-free demo editors like Walnut, you can personalize completely your sales demo without coding a single line.

 What should you customize?